ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 When sprop-max-don-diff is equal to 0 for all the RTP streams, DOND / DONL fields MUST NOT be present in an aggregation unit.
 The aggregation units MUST be stored in the aggregation packet so that the decoding order of the containing NAL units is preserved.
 This means that the first aggregation unit in the aggregation packet SHOULD contain the NAL unit that SHOULD be decoded first.

-If sprop-v3c-tile-id-pres is equal to 2 and the AU NAL unit header type is in range 0-35, inclusive, the 16-bit v3c-tile-id field MUST be present in the aggregation unit after the conditional DOND/DONL field.
-Otherwise v3c-tile-id field MUST NOT be present in the aggregation unit.
+If sprop-v3c-tile-id-pres is equal to 2 and the AU NAL unit header type is in range 0-35, inclusive, the 16-bit v3c-tile-id field MUST be present in the aggregation unit after the conditional DOND/DONL field, otherwise v3c-tile-id field MUST NOT be present in the aggregation unit.

 The conditional fields of the aggregation unit are followed by a 16-bit NALU size field, which provides the size of the NAL unit (in bytes) in the aggregation unit.
 The remainder of the data in the aggregation unit SHOULD contain the NAL unit (including the unmodified NAL unit header).